sohooo/droneops-sim/README.md

 ## Log Export & Playback

 - Use `--log-file` to export telemetry and enemy detection events as JSONL files.
+  Swarm coordination events are written to a `.swarm` companion file.
 - Replay a recorded mission:

 ```bash